berthubert/hello-dl/README.md

 you can get to work with professional tooling and get to work.

 # Acknowledgments
-Despite doing neural networks in the 1990s, I'm extremely new to the modern stuff.
+Despite doing some neural network experiments in the 1990s, I'm extremely new to the modern stuff.
 The following projects/sites have been very useful in catching up:

  * NIST and Gregory Cohen, Saeed Afshar, Jonathan Tapson, and Andre van Schaik from The MARCS Institute for Brain, Behaviour and Development for creating and maintaining the MNIST [database of handwritten characters](https://arxiv.org/abs/1702.05373).